 The following courses are included in the Dual Enrollment Program: AP Calculus, AP Literature and Composition, AP Language and Composition, AP Environmental Science, AP Biology, Advanced Topics in Chemistry, Infectious Diseases, AP US History, Spanish III, Spanish IV, Advanced Drawing, and Advanced Painting.
-Courses are constantly being evaluated for dual enrollment status.
 Students are also welcome to take courses at local colleges and universities while a student at Hamburg Area High School.
-Each course successfully completed at one of these institutions will count as one credit earned at Hamburg Area High School.
-The grade earned will be posted to the transcript.
-However, these courses will not be included in the calculation of the Grade Point Average.
+Each 3-4 credit core course successfully completed at a college or university will count as one credit earned at Hamburg Area High School.
+These courses will not be included in the calculation of the Grade Point Average.
 Students must get approval from the high school principal before credit is awarded.